Relationship rules: the foundation for happily ever after

 - Being right is not the most important thing: going hand and hand with taking responsibilities for your own actions and saying sorry, is realizing that to love is more important than it is to be right all the time.
 If the issue is not a factor that is going to end your relationship, learn to let go of the little things, and don’t let your ego get in the way of your mutual happiness.

 - No name calling: when a fight descends into name calling it’s time to take a step back.
 Leading relationship authority John Gottman calls criticism, defensiveness, contempt and stonewalling the four horsemen of the apocalypse – the most destructive and highest predictors for divorce.
-If you stray into this territory, reset the atmosphere by calling a short time out.
+If you stray into this territory, reset the atmosphere by calling a short timeout.
 Even five minutes of cardio or deep breathing, can reset your neurological state and equip you to continue in a more positive frame of mind.

 - Avoid generalizations: using generalization such as, ‘You always do that…” disempowers your present conversation as it does not focus on the matters at hand.
-In addition, it adds your past baggage into the mix of the conversation and immediately raises your partner’s defenses.
+In addition, it adds your past baggage into the mix of the conversation and immediately raises your partner’s defences.
 This shuts down the lines of communication, so avoid destructive generalizations as a matter of course.

 - Use ‘I’ statements: instead of framing your communication as an accusation, step up and be accountable for your own feelings.
-When a person feels blamed, they tend to move straight into a defense mode – which makes it difficult to hear each other.
+When a person feels blamed, they tend to move straight into a defence mode – which makes it difficult to hear each other.
 Rather start sentences with ‘I’.
 For example “I feel worried when you are late.
 I think something might have happened to you”, as opposed to “You are always late and it’s so thoughtless of you”.

 - Fighting does not mean failure: conflict is a natural part of any relationship.
 No one is perfect and there will be issues you do not see eye-to-eye on.
 Make it your relationship rule to fight cleanly, learn to speak instead of shout and don’t see fighting as a failure.
 Reframe disagreement as an opportunity to learn more about your partner and grow your relationship.